 I find that people will rather maintain being in a long-distance relationship with someone from their place of origin living in another city or country.
 There is a huge embrace of long-distance relationships which makes one hold on to what they have going.
 Long-distance relationships come with its costs and sacrifice such as time difference, cost of calling out of province(if one does not have a Canada -wide/international call plan) and so on.

 In the Canadian workforce, Inclusion and diversity is on the rise to transform work environments to what society looks like.
 There are tonnes of people dating outside of their culture and race.
 As much as this is a good thing it can also be a setback for some.
-For people who are formed in their ways sometimes, they may not want to date outside their comfort zone.
+People who are formed in their ways sometimes, may not want to date outside their comfort zone.
 Some immigrants will rather be with someone of the same nationality than date outside their nationality to avoid cultural differences.
 Let’s not lie, it is easy to relate with someone who looks like you, has similar experiences and gets life the way you do.

 With all that being said, you have the power to define what dating in Canada will be like for you.
 If you are in a university city like Halifax in Nova Scotia, the dating pool can become wider as new students come in about 3 times in a year – September, January & April.
 Here is what people had to say about dating in Halifax, Nova Scotia.